bludit/documentation-english/content/add-a-read-more-link/index.md

 <div markdown="1" class="note">
 <div class="note-title">Note</div>
-This feature is handle by the themes and not all the themes support it.
+This feature is handled by the themes and not all the themes support it.
 </div>